 And you deserve to be loved and you deserve what you are given. -Florence Welch

-So if you find yourself trapped as I was, feeling alone and defeated please remember that no one has the right to tell you who to be or how to live.
+So, if you find yourself as trapped as I was, feeling alone and defeated please remember that no one has the right to tell you who to be or how to live.
 Stick to your guns, as the saying goes in Texas, and take it one step at a time.
 With patience and courage you can arrive on the other side of your trauma, as I have and live any life you choose.
 At the end of the day, that’s all any of us has.
-Making choices based on love and intuition has far improved the life I was living before, which was based on fear.
+Making choices based on love and intuition is far improved compared to the life of fear I was living before.
 Let go of fear and see just how beautiful and peaceful your life can become.